-The focus of our cQHEI training is to foster an appreciation of 1) essential functions the physical habitat that a creek and its floodplain provides and 2) the way habitat influences the stream biota (e.g., fish and macroinvertebrates) and the stream’s chemical characteristics (e.g. nutrients, etc.).
-For those who wish to participate in a watershed group or to monitor local streams on an ongoing basis, the training is ideal and will provide the details to ensure precision and accuracy.
+The focus of our cQHEI training is to foster an appreciation of 1) essential functions of the physical habitat that a creek and its floodplain provides and 2) the way habitat influences the stream biota (e.g., fish and macroinvertebrates) and the stream’s chemical characteristics (e.g. nutrients, etc.).
+For those interested in monitoring local streams on an ongoing basis, the training is ideal and will provide the details to ensure precision and accuracy.
 The course will also provide the option for a Level I certification by Ohio EPA and access to the MBI cQHEI database currently under development.

 It’s important to note that this course is not for regulatory purposes.
 If you are assessing habitat to meet EPA’s credible data guidelines, we suggest that you consider the professional level QHEI, also offered by MBI.

 Don't miss this opportunity - register soon as space is limited.
 Lunch is included!

 Includes a detailed overview of the cQHEI, including an introduction to Ohio Water Quality Standards (WQS) and biological monitoring, and their relationship to the Citizen QHEI.
 We will focus on the importance of habitat in your local streams, and how cumulative habitat losses can affect stream quality at watershed and larger scales.
 This will help to illustrate, for example, how the condition of your local stream can affect conditions such as the harmful algal blooms and hypoxia (loss of oxygen) seen in the Gulf of Mexico, Lake Erie, and the Ohio River.

 Lunch: 12-12:45 PM (Provided by MBI)

 While in the field we will apply what was learned in the classroom.
 We will review scoring methods, and each participant will practice scoring while trainers provide feedback.
 The fieldwork will provide practical experience in objective data collection and evaluation.